 Trina Moyles is an award winning freelance writer, journalist, and author with a passion for telling stories about social justice and environmental issues.
 Her first book, Women Who Dig: Farming, Feminism, and the Fight to Feed the World (University of Regina Press) was released in early March 2018.
-The book is receiving critical praise from authors, scholars, and publications, including Raj Patel (author of Stuffed and Starved) who calls the book "haunting, powerful, and important”.
+The book has received critical praise from authors, scholars, and publications, including Raj Patel (author of Stuffed and Starved) who calls the book “haunting, powerful, and important”.
 Women Who Dig has been a best-seller in Calgary and Edmonton, and online, at Amazon.ca.
 The second edition of the book was released in August 2018.

-Moyles's works of fiction and poetry have been published in many literary journals, including GRAIN, Prairie Fire, Other Voices and Room Magazine.
-Her journalism and narrative non-fiction work have been published extensively in newspapers, magazines, and online platforms, including The Globe and Mail, Alberta Views, Maisonneuve, Swerve, Vela Magazine, Motherboard, Briarpatch Magazine, Edmonton Journal, Vue Weekly, GUTS Canadian Feminist Magazine, Modern Farmer, Yes!
+Moyles’s journalism and narrative non-fiction work has been published extensively in newspapers, magazines, and online platforms, including The Globe and Mail, Alberta Views, Maisonneuve, Swerve, Vela Magazine, Motherboard, Briarpatch Magazine, Edmonton Journal, Vue Weekly, GUTS Canadian Feminist Magazine, Modern Farmer, Yes!
 Magazine, Permaculture Magazine, and Narratively.
 Her story Eyes in the Sky was nominated as a finalist for the 2018 Alberta Magazine Awards.

 Over the past ten years, Moyles has worked intimately with rural organizations and communities in Nicaragua, Guatemala, Cuba, Canada, and East Africa on human rights and grassroots development projects.
 With an academic background in Cultural Anthropology and International Development, she focuses much of her research and writing on human rights education, food security, sustainable agriculture, and gender equality.
 In 2015, Moyles was recognized as one of the Top 30 Under 30 global youth by the Alberta Council for Global Cooperation (ACGC).